manishsindur/manishsindur/README.md

-# 👋 Hi there!
-Welcome to my GitHub!

-I'm a passionate developer and problem-solver based in India.
-Here's a little bit about me:

 ## 💻 About Me
 - 🎯 **Goals:** Empower communities by creating innovative, accessible, efficient web-based solutions.
 - 🛠 **Tech Skills:**